AbhijyYdv547/AbhijyYdv547/README.md

 - Currently working on: Devops and Testing of CodeSnipVault
 - Learning: DevOps, Golang, and Machine Learning
 - Open to collabs on: AI integrations, AI-first tools, and infra-heavy systems
-- Love geeking out about: Next.js, Docker, WebSockets, LLMs, Golang, and Prisma
+- Love geeking out about: Next.js, Docker, WebSockets, LLMs and Golang
 - Contact me: `yadavabhijay@gmail.com`
-- Fun fact: I prototype wild ideas for fun — sci-fi meets software
+- Fun fact: I prototype wild ideas for fun

 ---